amihaiemil/amihaiemil.github.io/_posts/2018-09-05-who-is-a-fullstack-developer.markdown

  </figcaption>
 </figure>

 **Disclaimer:** I am not criticising multi-faceted developers: as an experienced back-end developer you should also know how the JS client calls your API or be able to change a datepicker on the UI.
 However, being able to understand and maybe maintain all the parts of an application is completely different than writing an entire application start-to-finish.
-This post is about the developers that say they can do the latter and do it well.
+This post is about the developers that say they can do the latter.

 To start, I assume that a Fullstack Developer will claim they are proficient (senior level) in both the front and the back-end.
 They won't admit that they [burned some steps](https://www.amihaiemil.com/2018/01/24/teach-them-the-language-first.html), chances are they don't even know it.
 Now, let me tell you what I understand by "Senior Developer" and then it should be clear why I believe a single person cannot master everything.